DZakh/Custom-border-mixin/README.md

 @import 'node_modules/custom-border-mixin';
 ```

 That's all!
-Or instead of it you can barbarously copy everything from the `index.scss` file and paste this somewhere in your project.
+Or instead you can barbarously copy everything from the `index.scss` file and paste this somewhere in your project.

 ## Create your first border
-To make a border you need to write the line in your sass stylesheet:
+To make a border you need to write this line in your sass stylesheet:
 ```scss
 @include custom-border( dotted() );
 ```
 We did it!
 This will create a simple dotted border with default properties.
-But I think this's not enough for you.
+But I think that's not enough for you.
 Let's make something more crazy:
 ```scss
 @include custom-border(
 	dotted(_, 1px, 4px, red),